LibertyDSNP/activity-content/.github/ISSUE_TEMPLATE/DSNP_Discussion.md

 ---
-    name: DSNP Discussion
+    name: Activity Content Discussion
-    about: Start a broad conversation about aspect of the spec
+    about: Start a broad conversation about aspect of the Activity Content Package
     title: "Discussion: [Title Here]"
     labels: ""
     assignees: ""